Steps To Starting a Successful Online Thrift Store

 Sourcing products in a thrift store business is different from other types of retail.
 Every item in a thrift store is unique and it’s rarely possible to buy your inventory in bulk.

 Start with a small collection.
 Keep it niche and avoid making large investments into items that you’re not sure will sell well.
-Visit garage sales, thrift stores, other online thrift hotspots like eBay, clearance stores, and flea markets.
+Visit garage sales, thrift stores, other online thrift hotspots like eBay, clearance stores, consignment stores, and flea markets.
 Donations from community events, estate sales, yard sales, and moving sales are all ways to source your products.
 Just keep in mind that the cheaper your collection is, the more time you will have to spend making it.